deanOfWalls/deanOfWalls/resume.md

 ##### January 2024 - Present

 * Ensured the safety and security of personnel and property at assigned locations through vigilant surveillance and patrol duties.
-* Responded promptly to incidents, provided detailed reports for each occurrence, and collaborated with law enforcement when necessary.

 ### Help Desk Support Technician